About Agile Boston

 Our Vision is simple: A regional community of practice, in the Boston area, that is a thriving ecosystem of Agile learning, continuous improvement and innovation, in service to building energized organizations that create great results.

-Our Values explain, inform and guide everything we do, and are built on the core ideas of RESPECT FOR PEOPLE and CONTINUOUS IMPROVEMENT.
+Our Core Values explain, inform and guide everything we do, and are built on the core ideas of RESPECT FOR PEOPLE and CONTINUOUS IMPROVEMENT.

 Agile Boston started life early in the Fall of 2008.
 Our first few monthly meetings were attended by up to 140 attendees.
 We continued to convene and execute well-attended monthly meetings every 4th Wednesday, for about one year.